 As you can see, many different types of guitars have been designed and played for many hundreds of years, in forms that resemble the modern types of guitar we know today.
-We’ll look at the main types of acoustic guitars and electric guitars in terms of the different methods of construction, the way they are played, the styles of music they are used for, and some of the well-known players and music associated with them.
+We’ll look at the main types of acoustic guitars and electric guitars in terms of the different methods of construction, the way they are played, the styles of music they are used for (like acoustic vs bass guitar), and some of the well-known players and music associated with them.

 Flat top acoustic guitar

 As the term suggests, “flat top” refers to the large panel of wood or material that you see when you look directly at a guitar – the front part of the body of the guitar.
 On flat top guitars, the strings are attached directly to the top at the bridge – usually a contrasting wooden block glued near the centre of the top.
 When the strings are struck the energy is transferred directly through this bridge into the top causing this to vibrate creating resonances within the body cavity.